-In this section "Named Executive Officer" or "NEO" means: (a) the Chief Executive Officer ("CEO"); (b) the Chief Financial Officer ("CFO"); and (c) each of the three most highly compensated executive officers other than the CEO and CFO whose total compensation was, individually, more than \$150,000.
-As at December 31, 2022, the Company had five NEOs, namely Paul Harbidge (CEO), Graham Richardson (CFO), Zach Allwright (VP Projects & Evaluations), Thomas Bissig (VP Exploration) and Aaron Cohn (VP & Country Manager, USA).
+In this section "Named Executive Officer" or "NEO" means: (a) the Chief Executive Officer ("CEO"); (b) the Chief Financial Officer ("CFO"); (c) each of the three most highly compensated executive officers of the Company, including any of its subsidiaries, or the three most highly compensated individuals acting in a similar capacity, other than the CEO and CFO, at the end of the most recently completed financial year whose total compensation was, individually, more than \$150,000 for that financial year; and (d) each individual who would be an NEO under clause (c) but for the fact that the individual was neither an executive officer nor acting in a similar capacity at the end of the most recently completed financial year.
+As at December 31, 2024, the Company had five NEOs, namely Paul Harbidge (CEO), Graham Richardson (CFO), Zach Allwright (VP Projects & Evaluations), Thomas Bissig (VP Exploration) and Aaron Cohn (VP & Country Manager, USA).